tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The request MUST include the `Upload-Token` header which uniquely identifies an upload.

+The request MUST include the `Upload-Offset` header.
 When resuming an upload, the `Upload-Offset` header MUST be set to the resumption offset.
-The resumption offset 0 indicates a new upload.
-The absence of the `Upload-Offset` header implies the resumption offset of 0.
+When a new upload is started, the value MUST be 0

-If the end of the request body is not the end of the upload, the `Upload-Incomplete` header MUST be set to true.
+If the end of the request body is not the end of the upload, the `Upload-Incomplete` header MUST be included and set to true.

 The client MAY send the metadata of the file using headers such as `Content-Type` and `Content-Disposition` when starting a new upload.
 It is OPTIONAL for the client to repeat the metadata when resuming an upload.

-If the server has no record of the token but the offset is non-zero, it MUST respond with 404 (Not Found) status code.
+If the server has no record of the token but the offset is non-zero, it MUST respond with `404 (Not Found)` status code.

 The server MUST terminate any ongoing Upload Transfer Procedure for the same token before processing the request body.

-If the offset in the `Upload-Offset` header does not match the existing file size, the server MUST respond with 400 (Bad Request) status code.
+If the offset in the `Upload-Offset` header does not match the existing file size, the server MUST respond with `409 (Conflict)` status code.

 If the request completes successfully and the entire file is received, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
 Server is RECOMMENDED to use `201 (Created)` response if not otherwise specified.
 The response MUST NOT include the `Upload-Incomplete` header.